pablodecm/phd_thesis/src/103_chapter_3.md

-The effect of variation of nuisance parameters for any observable or summary statistic considered in a given analysis can be estimated by simulating again the affected observation with the chosen parameters, which is often prohibitively expensive, or by re-weighting already simulated observations as described in [Equation @eq:latent_reweighting], which is much faster and reduces the statistical fluctuations between variations associated with the random sampling of the full latent space.
+The effect of variation of nuisance parameters for any observable or summary statistic considered in a given analysis can be estimated by simulating again the affected observation with the chosen parameters - often prohibitively expensive - or by re-weighting already simulated observations as described in [Equation @eq:latent_reweighting] - which is much faster and reduces the statistical fluctuations between variations associated with the random sampling of the full latent space.
 Unprincipled modelling shortcuts, such as considering the additive or multiplicative effect of